Instructions for Writing a Blackbox Multiobjective Function for VTMOP_SOLVE

 Note that the Fortran 2008 standard does not require that the

-intrinsic subroutine be implemented
+EXECUTE_COMMAND_LINE intrinsic subroutine be implemented

 threadsafe.
 Most Fortran compilers utilize the C function system()

-in their implementation of EXECUTE_COMMAND_LINE
+in their implementation of EXECUTE_COMMAND_LINE.
+The

-function is implemented threadsafe for
+system() function is implemented threadsafe for

 most C compilers in most Linux/Unix environments.
 However, before committing

-to a large parallel run using EXECUTE_COMMAND_LINE
+to a large parallel run using EXECUTE_COMMAND_LINE, users are

-advised to check the implementation of system()
+advised to check the implementation of system() on their machine.

 If none of the above techniques are appropriate for the desired usage, then it may be necessary to use the return-to-caller interface.